lwillem/simid_rtools/tutorial_vsc_vaughan/README.txt

-This folder contains some examples to submit "jobs" on the VSC cluster Vaughan at the University of Antwerp to run R scripts.
+This folder contains some examples to submit "jobs" on the VSC cluster Vaughan at the University of Antwerp to run e.g. R code

 Files:
 r_script_1.R	 	basic R script to generate a pdf figure